jacurtis813/advanced-topics/README.md

 9. Use element selectors to begin styling the web page
 10. Create the background image for the page using CSS.
 Use the directory pathway to connect one a specific file (locate working directory)
 11. Test that the code will work with the pathways chosen.
 All works
+12. Using new properties.
+Use dev tools to play with each value
+13. How to use two images on the background

 ## Slides/ Lectures Completed: